graphile/crystal/TROUBLESHOOTING.md

 About `postgraphql`'s [usage](README.md#usage).

 1. A commom misuse have origim in the interpretation of "what is default", causing  authentication errors.
 The best way to check is the case, is to express the conectin string with `-c` option.
 Example: `postgraphql -c postgres://postgres:postgres@localhost:5432/issn`.
-Compare with the conection of your usual `psql`  command, eg. `PGPASSWORD=postgres psql -U postgres issn`, must be consistent.<br/>Details at [issue #495](https://github.com/postgraphql/postgraphql/issues/495).
+Compare with the conection of your usual `psql`  command, eg. `PGPASSWORD=postgres psql -U postgres issn`, must be consistent.<br/>Details at [issue #482](https://github.com/postgraphql/postgraphql/issues/482) and [issue #495](https://github.com/postgraphql/postgraphql/issues/495).

 2. ...